 - You’ve decided that you’re not going to do the computerised quilting thing anymore, so what to do with all these designs?
 I ask that you keep them with the system that you’re using them on, not charge the new owner, and let me know that the designs are being transferred.

 I can hear you saying “Why on earth do I need to let you know?”
 Well, you see, I keep a close eye on where I see my designs pop up.
-None of my designs are available anywhere else, so if I see them pop up and I cannot tie them back to the person that purchased them, and who thus has a license to use them, I can and will ask how these designs came to be on that quilt or project.
+None of my designs are available anywhere else (except OPW, but I keep a track of them on there too), so if I see them pop up and I cannot tie them back to the person that purchased them, and who thus has a license to use them, I can and will ask how these designs came to be on that quilt or project.
 Don’t underestimate the size of the quilting community.
 People talk and sooner or later the knowledge that my design has been used inappropriately will reach me.

 Immediate copyright no-no’s

 - Selling copies of my design files to other people.
 This is very unethical, and completely against the law.
-Same goes for printing my patterns and selling them.
+Same goes for printing my patterns and selling the printed pattern.